MicrosoftDocs/azure-docs/articles/iot-dps/quick-enroll-device-x509.md

 5. Select the **Enrollment Groups** tab.

-6. Select the check box next to the *REGISTRATION ID* of the device you enrolled in this quickstart.
+6. Select the check box next to the *REGISTRATION ID* of the device you enrolled in this article.

 7. At the top of the page, select  **Delete**.

 8. From your Device Provisioning Service in the Azure portal, select **Certificates**.

-9. Select the certificate you uploaded for this quickstart.
+9. Select the certificate you uploaded for this article.

 10. At the top of **Certificate Details**, select **Delete**.

 ## Next steps

-In this quickstart, you created an enrollment group for an X.509 intermediate or root CA certificate using the Azure IoT Hub Device Provisioning Service.
+In this article, you created an enrollment group for an X.509 intermediate or root CA certificate using the Azure IoT Hub Device Provisioning Service.
 To learn about device provisioning in depth, continue to the tutorials for the Device Provisioning Service.

 > [!div class="nextstepaction"]
 > [Use custom allocation policies with Device Provisioning Service](tutorial-custom-allocation-policies.md)